Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

     +-- Startup.cs
 ```

 Before we start coding you first need to add the SDK's Nuget package [TetraPak.AspNet.Api][nuget-tetrapak-api] as there will be one or two extension methods in our code that requires it.
-The way you do this varies from one IDE to another so we won't cover that in detail.
+The way you add Nuget packages to you project differs from one IDE to another so we won't cover that in detail.
+Add the [TetraPak.AspNet.Api][nuget-tetrapak-api] now.

-Now, lets look at the contents of each file, starting with the `HelloController` and work our way down:
+Lets look at the contents of each file, starting with the `HelloController` class and work our way down:

 ```c#
 // ./Controllers/HelloController.cs